HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 ## Scaling

-By default 3 replicas of the HAProxy Pod will be created.
-This value can be adjusted in the `custom-values` file for the Helm deployment.
+Three replicas of the HAProxy Pod are created by default, and this value can be adjusted in the `custom-values.yaml` file for the Helm deployment.

 ```yaml
 scaling: